By Concert Goers…

 Do you charge a cover?

-- Postcrypt shows are free and contain no cover charge.
-We do, however, pass around a tip jar each night to help cover bar costs, as well as support the coffeehouse (which is a volunteer, non-profit venue).
+- Postcrypt shows are free and have no cover charge.
+We do, however, keep a tip jar to help cover bar costs, as well as support the coffeehouse (which is a volunteer-run, non-profit venue).

 Who can come to Postcrypt shows?